tm-LBenson/AWS-Slides/_posts/2024-1-5-section-13-lesson-5.md

 ### VPC Flow Logs

-VPC Flow Logs are a crucial tool for monitoring and analyzing network traffic within your AWS environment.
+VPC Flow Logs are a important tool for monitoring and analyzing network traffic within your AWS environment.
 They help ensure transparency in traffic flow, aiding in troubleshooting and optimizing network performance.

 <!-- pagebreak -->